ocpu/Boxlin/README.md

 ## Function

-With this method you do not even declare a class or object as a entry point it is just a function.
+With the function you do not even declare a class or object as a entry point it is just a function.
 This can give you a fully functional based start to your mod.
-I might get some more functionallity in the future.
-The instance of the mod can be retreived from the same way as in the class method.
+The instance of your mod retrieved from `BoxlinContext.get().instance`.

 ```kotlin
 import io.opencubes.boxlin.adapter.FunctionalMod